From Old World to New World

 a commercial anti-fungal medicine includes a derivative of castor oil.

-World to New World Medical Technology
+From Old World to New World Medical Technology